Binning

 Fields

 PIConGPU fields which should be used in field binning.
-Fields can be instances of a field type.
-For example,
+Fields must be instances of the FieldInfo type.

 // Bring the fields together in a tuple

 Fields are passed to addFieldBinner in the form of a tuple.
-This is just a collection of field objects and is of arbitrary size.
+This is just a collection of FieldInfo and is of arbitrary size.
 Users can make a fields tuple by using the createTuple() function and passing in the objects as arguments.
+The functors receive the fields in the form of the field data box, which is the field data on the current GPU including the guard cells, in the order they are passed in the tuple.

 Note